8 SEO keyword research and targeting strategies to supercharge growth

 3. Find competitor keyword content gaps

-One of the most powerful approaches to ongoing SEO research and targeting is to figure out what terms your competitors rank for, but which you do not.
+One of the most powerful approaches to ongoing SEO research and targeting is to figure out which terms your competitors rank for, but you do not.
 This signals that you have an opportunity to rank, or rank better, in search results.
 Comparing two or more competitors at a time will yield the richest insights.

 There are countless tools to help you conduct this type of keyword gap analysis, including (but certainly not limited to): Moz’s Keyword Explorer (specifically their Ranking Keywords analysis tool), Content Gap by ahrefs.com, or SEM Rush’s Competitive Research feature.